-Reflecting the rich musical heritage of his home in southeast TN, A Man Called Bruce recently coined the phrase Swamp-O-Phonic Blues.
-This includes Roots, Rock and Blues.
+Reflecting the rich musical heritage of his home in southeast TN, A Man Called Bruce is a one man band playing original Swamp-O-Phonic Roots, Rock and Blues.
 American music with an edge that fits well in today’s musical landscape.
-His music owes much to the rock influences of The Allman Brothers, The Beatles and other classic artists.
-But, you can’t deny comparisons to The Black Keys, Gary Clark, Jr and Foo Fighters, just to name a few.
+His music owes much to contemporaries like The Black Keys, Gary Clark, Jr and Foo Fighters.
+But, you can’t deny comparisons to classic rock acts such as The Allman Brothers, The Beatles and others.

 Steve Bogard, president of the Nashville Songwriters Association Int’l said Bruce is, “... obviously a talented writer.”

 The Chattanooga Songwriters Association awarded A Man Called Bruce the ‘Songwriter of the Month’ award for July 2012.

 Bruce's roots are deep, his heart beats with the blues, and his soul is pure rock n' roll.
 His new album featuring 18 songs was recorded LIVE in the Studio.
 The previous album, "RESONATOR" features 11 blues and roots songs all performed on an iron-body resonator guitar.
 Listen to this album to learn why he calls it Swamp-O-Phonic.